sonatype-nexus-community/nexusiq-successmetrics/README.md

 ![image](https://user-images.githubusercontent.com/35227270/141003665-fb2fc00e-6784-4e56-af6f-6c75e2d9d397.png)

 # The Fine Print
-* We recommend running it for 4 weeks of data at a time and for sets of orgs instead of the full scope if you have a large dataset.
+For large datasets we recommend running extracts for small periods of time and for sets of organisations instead of the full system.

-* This application is NOT SUPPORTED by Sonatype, and is a contribution of ours to the open source community (read: you!)
+This application is NOT SUPPORTED by Sonatype, and is a contribution of ours to the open source community (read: you!)

-* Don't worry, using this community item does not "void your warranty".
+Don't worry, using this community item does not "void your warranty".
 In a worst case scenario, you may be asked by the Sonatype Support team to remove the community item in order to determine the root cause of any issues.

-* Remember:
+Please remember:

 * Use this contribution at the risk tolerance that you have
 * Do NOT file Sonatype support tickets related to iq-success-metrics
 * DO file issues here on GitHub, so that the community can pitch in
 * Phew, that was easier than I thought.
-Last but not least of all:

-* Have fun creating and using this application and the Nexus platform, we are glad to have you here!
+Last but not least of all, have fun creating and using this application and the Nexus platform, we are glad to have you here!